GrumpsCat/lines/content/posts/rich-content.md

 title = "Oncology"

 +++
-Hugo ships with several [Built-in Shortcodes](https://gohugo.io/content-management/shortcodes/#use-hugo-s-built-in-shortcodes) for rich content, along with a [Privacy Config](https://gohugo.io/about/hugo-and-gdpr/) and a set of Simple Shortcodes that enable static and no-JS versions of various social media embeds.
+nnHugo ships with several [Built-in Shortcodes](https://gohugo.io/content-management/shortcodes/#use-hugo-s-built-in-shortcodes) for rich content, along with a [Privacy Config](https://gohugo.io/about/hugo-and-gdpr/) and a set of Simple Shortcodes that enable static and no-JS versions of various social media embeds.
 <!--more-->
----
+-

 ## Instagram Simple Shortcode